Oblation Run: Inception

 A newer account by Oble, a student newspaper of University of the Philippines Baguio, gives a different story.
 According to a 2011 article of the paper, the first Oblation Run was done by Rolly Abad himself to protest the Ferdinand Marcos's banning of Hubad na Bayani, a play detailing human rights violations during his martial law regime.
 Rolly Abad would be killed a few months later in a brawl.
 In his honor, APO decided to stage the run annually and voice contemporary socio-political issues along with it.

 Meanwhile, the Philippine Daily Inquirer notes an APO member, Menggie Cobarrubias, saying "We [I and four others] started it as a prank when the Marcos dictatorship did not allow the showing of the play, Hubad na Bayani."
 The play was a political satire against Marcos.

 An Associated Press article likewise details a different version of the story.
 According to Oliver Teves who wrote the article, the run started as a stunt to promote Hubad na Bayani, a film that depicted oppressed plantation workers.
 Similar to the account by Oble, the film was banned by Marcos.
 Similarly, the Internet Movie Database lists Hubad na Bayani as 1977 film directed by Robert Arevalo.
 It reportedly won the 1978 Gawad Urian Awards for best picture, best production design and best screenplay.

 Participation of women

-During the December 2005 Oblation Run at UP Diliman, two unidentified naked women, reportedly Koreans, were seen tailing 30 members who were part of the event.
+During the December 2005 Oblation Run at UP Diliman, two unidentified naked women, according to Philstar, Koreans, were seen tailing 30 members who were part of the event.
 This is the first ever instance that women took part in the occasion.
 The two, wearing masks to hide their identities, held banners promoting equal rights for women.
 After posing for photographers, they entered a car which then sped off.
 The act, however, was condemned by APO.